 I thought I was good enough to play in a band.
 As is usually the case with me in life, though, I didn’t really know where to take my talent to put it to use.
 I had vague notions about starting my own band, but no definite grasp of what to do to make it happen.
 About the only way I was going to truly get into a band was if someone knocked on my door and asked me to do it.
 Since Marty had done exactly that, I was thrilled.

 (I later found out they were worried that I wouldn’t want to play with a bunch of teenagers.
 They were afraid that I was going to tell them thanks, but no thanks.
 For my part, I was worried that they might think I was too old, and not want to play with a guy who was an ancient 23.
 When one of them asked me how old I was, I shaved my age and said 21.
-The girl who had accompanied me to the rehearsal, said, “Jim, what are you talking about?
+The dumbass I was going with at the time, who had accompanied me to the rehearsal, said, “Jim, what are you talking about?
 You’re 23!”

-I shot her a look that said, “Do you have anything approaching a brain in your head?” but it didn't take.
+I shot her a look that said, “Do you have anything approaching a brain in your head?” but since she didn’t, the look meant nothing to her.
 Not having any other choice, I then blushingly fessed up to being 23.
 Aside from looking like a right idiot to my new bandmates, it didn’t hurt.
 As I say, it turned out we were all worried about the same thing, for opposite reasons, so no harm.
 We all had a good laugh, except for the girlfriend.
 She still didn’t get it.)